Code-Institute-Submissions/swing-jive/README.md

 * Make sure your site is as responsive as possible.
 You can test this by checking the site on different screen sizes and browsers.

 * The site should contain your own custom JavaScript logic – include at least one interactive component on your site that is based on non-trivial javascript logic.
 You can write this logic either inside an Angular controller/service, or in a separate js file.

-* You should conduct and document tests to ensure that all of you websites functionality works well.
-Automated testing using frameworks such as Jasmine are preferable, but properly documented manual tests are also acceptable.

 * Write a README.md file for your project that explains what the project does and the need that it fulfills.
 It should also describe the functionality of the project, as well as the technologies used.
 Detail how the project was deployed and tested and if some of the work was based off other code, explain what was kept and/or how it was changed to fit your need.
 A project submitted without a README.md file will FAIL.